A Study of the Safety and Effectiveness of Experimental Medicine Vamorolone in Boys With Duchenne Muscular Dystrophy (DMD)

 - Subject is able to complete the Time to Stand Test (TTSTAND) without assistance in <10 seconds, as assessed at the Screening Visit;

 - Clinical laboratory test results are within the normal range at the Screening Visit, or if abnormal, are not clinically significant, in the opinion of the Investigator.
-[Note: Serum gamma glutamyl transferase (GGT), creatinine, and total bilirubin all must be ≤ upper limit of the normal range at the Screening Visit];
+[Notes: Serum gamma glutamyl transferase (GGT), creatinine, and total bilirubin all must be ≤ upper limit of the normal range at the Screening Visit.
+An abnormal vitamin D level that is considered clinically significant will not exclude a subject from randomization];

 - Subject is able to swallow tablets, as confirmed by successful test swallowing of placebo tablets during the Screening Period; and